 - Sewer, water, and other utilities will remain in service during construction.

 The Portland Noise Office granted Environmental Services a noise variance to work all hours and all days (24/7) in the industrial areas of the project west of TriMet light rail tracks to enable project completion during the dry-weather season.
-Crews are currently working from 7 a.m. to 6 p.m.
+The noisiest work, such as well excavation, will be done during the day from 7 a.m. to 6 p.m.